-The most common break-in practices recommended by car makers include gentle driving, avoiding extreme speeds, and always accelerating gradually.
+The most common break-in practices recommended by car makers include:

 You should do the first oil change much sooner than what is instructed in the owner’s manual.
-They should do it again after the run-in period ends.
+Then you should do it again after the run-in period ends.
 Most experts consider the first 500 miles as a reasonable and sufficient break-in period.

 The reasoning behind this practice is that keeping revs relatively low helps the piston rings seal against the cylinder bores properly.
 The piston rings are small bands that prevent oil leaks in the car.
 However, when a car is new, these bands need time to settle within the cylinders.
 Revving your engine can disrupt the settling process.
 Respecting the break-in period and allowing your piston rings to settle will greatly impact your car’s overall health.

 Drive at Speeds of 30 mph and 50 mph in Intervals of About 5 Minutes Each